mathworks/jupyter-matlab-proxy/README.md

   # For Jupyter Notebook
   python -m pip install notebook

-  # For JupyterLab 3
+  # For JupyterLab 4
-  python -m pip install 'jupyterlab>=3.0.0,<4.0.0a0'
+  python -m pip install jupyterlab
   ```

-Note: the package allows you to execute MATLAB code in both JupyterLab 3 and JupyterLab 4, but syntax highlighting and auto indentation are currently only supported on JupyterLab 3.
+Note: you can use this package to execute MATLAB code in both JupyterLab 3 and 4, but syntax highlighting is only supported on JupyterLab 4.

-> :warning: **Functionality being removed or changed.** </br>
-> Project Jupyter ended maintenance of JupyterLab 3 on May 15, 2024.
-For details, see [JupyterLab 3 End of Maintenance](https://blog.jupyter.org/jupyterlab-3-end-of-maintenance-879778927db2).
-> Starting from a future release of MATLAB Integration _for Jupyter_, editor features such as syntax highlighting and autoindentation will be removed from JupyterLab 3 and introduced for JupyterLab 4.
-Execution of MATLAB code will remain available with both JupyterLab 3 and JupyterLab 4.

 Open your Jupyter environment by starting Jupyter Notebook or JupyterLab.